VoidtechSweden/those_billing_tools/README.md

-# those_billing_tools
+# THoSE Billing TOols
 Billing tools for THoSE consultants

 ## Features

-- Generate xlsx and PDF invoices for THoSE consultants based on invoice templates
+- Generate Excel and PDF invoices for THoSE consultants based on invoice templates
-- Send the invoices to THoSE
+- Send the Excel invoices to THoSE
 - Send PDF invoices to your billing system

+## Usage

-## Requirements
+### Requirements

 1. Windows OS (For now)
 2. Python 3.13 or later
 3. openpyxl (install with pip install openpyxl, or run scripts within pipenv)
 4. Libreoffice installed for PDF conversion

-### Setup for development

-1. Ensure `pip` is installed.
-2. Install `pipenv` using `pip install pipenv`.
-3. Copy pre-commit hook from .scripts to .git/hooks

-> **Note for Windows users:**
-You may need to run pip commands using `python -m pip install pipenv` instead of just `pip install pipenv`.

-## Usage

 ### Configuration

 1. Copy `template.config` to `my.config`.
 2. Open `my.config` and fill in your company details, billing information, and any required SMTP server settings.

+For detailed description about each field in the config file, see [Configuration](./docs/Configuration.md).

 ### Creating an Invoice